Prevalence of circumcision: Between 20% and 80%

-Bosnia-Herzegovina (58.7%)
+Bosnia and Herzegovina (58.7% or 41.6%)

-In Bosnia-Herzegovina the circumcision rate is 58.7% by 2018.
+In Bosnia and Herzegovina the circumcision rate was 58.7% in 2018.
+Another study shows a circumcision rate of 41.6% in Bosnia and Herzegovina.

-Albania (36.8%)
+Albania (36.8% or 47.7%)

 In Albania during the years 2008–09 the percentage of men age 15–49 who reported having been circumcised was 47.7%.
 In the years 2017–18 the circumcision rate in Albania had declined to 36.8%.
+The percentage of circumcised men aged 15–49 across various prefectures ranges from 82.2% in Kukës, 66.7% in Dibër, 53.7% in Durrës, 52.8% in Tirana, and 50.4% in Shkodër, to 26.3% in Elbasan, 21.4% in Korçë, 18.7% in Berat, 18.1% in Vlorë, 12.6% in Fier, 4.5% in Gjirokastër, and 4.0% in Lezhë.
+Albania is unique regarding the lower than expected practice of circumcision as even among Muslims, the rate is 46.5%, while among Bektashis it is lower at 21%.
+This contrasts with the near-universal practice of circumcision as Islamic custom among Muslims worldwide.

-Belgium (~ 22%)
+Belgium (~22%)

 A study on genital sensitivity from 2013 recruited ~1400 adult men through leaflets randomly distributed at railway stations in Belgium.
 In this study 22.6% of the participants reported being circumcised.
 The majority identified as being Caucasian with only a very small minority reporting being Asian, Arabic or African.
 In another more recent (2023) and similarly designed study on genital sensitivity 21.7% (152 out of 702) of participants reported being circumcised.

 According to data from the National Institute for Health and Disability Insurance (NIHDI or RIZIV), the number of circumcisions performed in Belgium amounted to 25,286 in the year of 2011.
 The vast majority of the procedures were performed on individuals aged < 16 years old.
 If this rate remains stable it is estimated that over time the circumcision rate for boys aged 16 will reach 31.71%.